Management courses

 When applying for courses, discover how to write a postgraduate business management personal statement.

-The Master of Business Administration (MBA), an advanced qualification designed for those with business experience, is also a popular choice for managers and business professionals looking to take their career to the next level.
+The Master of Business Administration (MBA), an advanced qualification designed for those with business experience, is also popular for managers and business professionals looking to advance their careers.

-You'll find that MBA courses are highly regarded by employers, but the cost and reputation of programmes can vary - so be sure to research your options carefully.
+Employers hold MBA courses in high esteem, but the cost and reputation of programmes can vary - so be sure to research your options carefully.

 Find out more about Masters degrees and how to fund postgraduate study.